 Weather Overview for Auckland

-Auckland, on New Zealand’s North Island, has a warm temperate maritime climate which means it sees all four seasons, but not the extreme changes of temperature that other destinations can experience.
-It receives moderately high levels of rain year round and is also quite humid.
-As it is in the southern hemisphere, the seasons are reversed to those experienced in the northern hemisphere, so Christmas falls in early summer while July sees people putting on their jackets.
-Auckland is the warmest and sunniest part of New Zealand.
+Auckland is located on New Zealand’s North Island, and has a warm temperate maritime climate, experiencing all four seasons, but not the extreme changes of temperature that other destinations can experience.
+It receives moderately high levels of rain year round and is also fairly humid.
+As it is in the Southern Hemisphere, the seasons are reversed to those of the Northern Hemisphere.
+Fortunately for Auckland, its northern location is the sunniest and warmest part of New Zealand.

-Winter, from June till August, is very mild and sunny for the season, but also sees the majority of Auckland’s wet weather.
-The average high temperature gets down to 15°C in June and August and reaches its lowest of 14°C in July, which has an average low temperature of 8°C (46°F), the same average low temperature as in August.
+From June until August, is very mild and sunny for the season, but also sees the majority of Auckland’s wet weather.
+The average high temperature gets down to 15°C (59°F) in June and August and reaches its lowest of 14°C (57°F) in July, which has an average low temperature of 8°C (46°F), the same average low temperature as in August.
 Overall, July is the coldest month of the year.
-Frost does not develop and snow does not fall as it simply doesn’t get cold enough (which has seen the development New Zealand’s only indoor snow dome).
-You will probably want a light coat, but more to protect you from the rain than the cold.
-Rainfall increases quite dramatically in terms of frequency – it rains on around nineteen days per month.
+Frost does not develop and snow is extremely rare, as it simply doesn’t get cold enough (due to which Auckland has seen the development New Zealand’s only indoor snow dome).
+You will probably want to pack a light coat and layers, but more to protect you from the rain than the cold.
+Rainfall increases in terms of frequency – it rains on around 18 days per month.
 Light showers are more likely than severe storms.
 The sea is pretty nippy, but some might still consider taking a dip.
-Sunshine levels are at their lowest in June and July at an average of four hours per day in June and 5 hours in July and August.
+Sunshine levels are at their lowest in June, July and August at an average of 4 hours per day in June and 5 hours in July and August.

-Spring, in September and October, is warm but still quite wet.
+In September and October, is warm but still quite wet.
 Given that there is not much of a temperature change throughout the year, the change from winter to spring can go a bit unnoticed when the calendar changes from August to September, however as September and October progress the temperatures do rise.
-The average high gets up to 16°C in September and 18°C in October, while the average low slowly creeps into the low teens, with the average low temperature in September being 10°C (50°F) and the low temperature in October rising to 12°C (54°F).
+The average high gets up to 16°C (61°F) in September and 17°C (63°F) in October, while the average low slowly creeps into the low teens, with the average low temperature in September being 10°C (50°F) and the low temperature in October rising to 12°C (54°F).
 Rainfall decreases, but it still tends to rain on over half of the days in each month.
 Both months receive an average 40 mm of rain.
-The sea warms up but its still rather chilly in the mid teens.
-Sunshine levels increase to five or six hours per day.
+The sea warms up, but it is still rather chilly in the mid teens.
+Sunshine levels to 5 or 6 hours per day.
 Foggy weather is most common in spring, though it can occur at any time of year.